LuftigerLuca/Utils/README.md

 # Utils
-A collection of java-utilsthat could be useful
+A collection of java-utils that could be useful